thanos-io/thanos/docs/components/query-frontend.md

                                  The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.
+      --labels.max-query-lookback=0
+                                 Limit how long back metadata can be queried via series and labels API.
+If the requested time range is outside the allowed range, the request will not fail but will be manipulated to only query data within the allowed time range.
+0 to disable.
       --labels.response-cache-config-file=<file-path>
                                  Path to YAML file that contains response cache configuration.